 (FLOATGEN (BW Ideol) & WAVEGEM (GepsTechno), ©Centrale Nantes)

-From research to experimental development, Pays de la Loire gathers internationally recognised public and private R&D teams across all marine renewable energy technologies.
+From research to experimental development, Pays de la Loire gathers internationally recognised public and private R&D teams test centres across all marine renewable energy technologies.

 The West Atlantic Marine Energy Centre (WEAMEC) brings together the marine renewables community in the Pays de la Loire region to foster research, innovation and training.
 The cluster and its partners have set out a Research and Innovation roadmap, a “Skills Development” roadmap and an international strategy.